 As a target, dendritic cells (DCs) have recently become an interesting method to induce antitumor immunity.
 Targeting DCs with glycan-modified tumor antigens can improve the tumor-specific T cell response and long-term tumor regression.
 The power of cancer vaccines is demonstrated when combined with immune checkpoint blocking[77].
-Some studies have shown that changes in O-GlcNAcylation during tumorigenesis can help to deceive the immune system.
-For example, CRC cells express a large number of MUC1 and CEA proteins that exhibit abnormal O-GlcNAcylation, are recognized by C-type lectin receptors expressed on DCs, and regulate the innate and adaptive tumor immune responses.
+Some studies have shown that changes in O-GlcNAcylation during tumorigenesis can help deceive the immune system.
+For example, CRC cells express a large number of MUC1 and carcinoembryonic antigen (CEA) proteins that exhibit abnormal O-GlcNAcylation, are recognized by C-type lectin receptors expressed on DCs, and regulate the innate and adaptive tumor immune responses.
 Therefore, the interaction between macrophage galactose lectin (MGL) and Tn epitope on MUC1 indicates that DCs drive the type 2 helper T cells-mediated response and are not involved in tumor eradication compared with Th1 effector cells[78].
-DC-dependent uptake of MGL containing Tn epitope antigen enhanced MHC II and I expression and triggered T cell responses[79].
+DC-dependent uptake of MGL containing Tn epitope antigen enhanced major histocompatibility complex II and I expression and triggered T cell responses[79].
 Similar to MUC1/MGL interaction, tumor-specific CEA and CEACAM1 proteins that specifically express Lewis antigens promote their recognition through dendritic cell-specific intercellular adhesion molecule-3-grabbing non-integrin, thus impairing DC maturation and increasing the secretion of the immunosuppressive cytokine IL-10.
 In the tumor microenvironment, both membrane-bound and soluble forms of CEA were expressed, which showed O-GlcNAcylation changes.
 Since CEA can be detected in the sera of patients with CRC, it can be speculated that this glycoprotein will damage the function of DCs far away from the tumor.
 O-GlcNAcylation of malignant tumors can also inhibit the function of natural killer cells, cytotoxic T cells, and macrophages from escaping their responses[80].
-In the future, the individualized carbohydrate code of the tumor may destroy the immune state of the tumor by changing the O-GlcNAcylation of CRC, and become the target of interference of glycan checkpoint.
+In the future, the individualized carbohydrate code of the tumor may destroy the immune state of the tumor by changing the O-GlcNAcylation of CRC and become the target of interference of glycan checkpoint.
 Alternatively, these new checkpoint blockers can be combined with DC-targeted vaccination strategies to achieve the best success of future immunotherapy regimens.

 Immune evasion

 Tumor growth is accompanied by tumor escape of the immune system, which is promoted by immune checkpoint molecules such as programmed cell death protein 1 (PD-1)[81].
 PD-1 evades antitumor immunity by inhibiting T cell activation signals.
-The PD-1/PD-L1 blockade enhanced the induction, expansion, and survival of antitumor T cells[82].
+The PD-1/PD-ligand 1 blockade enhanced the induction, expansion, and survival of antitumor T cells[82].
 However, although abnormal tumor O-GlcNAcylation changes the way the immune system perceives tumors and can induce immunosuppressive signals through glucose-binding receptors, the role of tumor O-GlcNAcylation in immune evasion is largely ignored.
 Therefore, the specific polysaccharide markers found on tumor cells can be considered a new type of immune checkpoint.
 Most cancers have O-GlcNAcylation.
 The glycosylation chain becomes shorter, which is characterized by the increased expression of Tn antigen and the loss of Core-2 structure[83].
 O-GlcNAcylation changes the interaction between O-glycans and carbohydrate-binding proteins and leads to the malignant phenotype, metastasis, and immune escape[84].
 Simultaneously, O-GlcNAcylation of tumor protein produces new antigens, which can be used as targets of tumor-specific T cells[85].
 Obviously, abnormal O-GlcNAcylation adds another layer of complexity to the new antigenicity of the tumor, and the properties of tumor-infiltrating T cells need further study.
-Future experiments aimed at characterizing glycopeptide MHC I complexes expressed by tumor cells may identify new tumor-specific epitopes that can be used as a target for glycopeptide-specific T cells[86].
+Future experiments aimed at characterizing glycopeptide major histocompatibility complex I complexes expressed by tumor cells may identify new tumor-specific epitopes that can be used as a target for glycopeptide-specific T cells[86].
 Epigenetic mechanism may be involved in the regulation of CRC progression through O-GlcNAcylation.